Lincoln Park, Denver: Arts and culture

 Institutions in the neighborhood include Museo de las Americas on Santa Fe Drive, the region's first museum dedicated to the art and culture of Latinos; Center for Visual Art, Metropolitan State University of Denver's contemporary art gallery and learning lab; Denver Health hospital complex; Denver West High School, the Asian and Hispanic Chambers of Commerce; the Buckhorn Exchange, established in 1893, holds the state's first liquor license; and Sunken Gardens Park along Speer Boulevard.
 A former courthouse and district attorney's office at the intersection of Speer Boulevard and Colfax Avenue was renovated into a Latino cultural and business center.
 Venerable Boulder, Colorado based community radio station KGNU opened a studio at 7th and Kalamath in 2006, when they began broadcasting in Denver on 1390 AM, located together with noncommercial media partner, Open Media Foundation.

 The Denver Civic Theater on Santa Fe Drive was opened in 1921 as a cinema house, one of Denver's first silent movie theaters.
 The building was later used for various purposes (even as a meatpacking plant), before it was eventually renovated in 1993 as a neighborhood arts center containing two theaters (one with 332 seats, another with 134) and an art gallery.
-The venue has been used by local playwrights and a resident performance company for dramatic productions, and in 2010 became the new home of El Centro Su Teatro.
+The venue has been used by local playwrights and a resident performance company for dramatic productions, and in 2010 became the new home of Su Teatro.

 Within the neighborhood is Lincoln Park itself, located at Mariposa St. and West 11th Avenue.
 The park has a basketball court, outdoor pool, recreation center, softball field, grass infield, lighted softball field, tennis court, and a sand volleyball court.
 Across from the park is the Denver Inner City Parish, a grassroots, humans services non-profit agency providing community services, including a food pantry, basic necessities, seniors programming, and La Academia, their school for at-risk youth, to area residents since 1960.

 Denver's Art District on Santa Fe between 6th and 12th Avenues (its primary retail and commercial corridor), includes more than 40 galleries, restaurants and shops.
 The "First Friday Art Walk" and the "Collectors' Night" are monthly events in the district.